tarlepp/symfony-flex-backend/doc/USAGE_CHECKLIST.md

   * [ ] Common properties; `name`, `description`, `keywords`, `homapage`,
         `version`, `license`, `authors`, `support.issues` and
         `extra.projectTitle`
-  * [ ] Symfony Flex ID - this is important!
-First remove `extra.symfony.id`
-        from your `composer.json` file and after that you just need to run `composer symfony:generate-id` command to generate new.
-Note that this will update your `composer.lock` file - so remember to commit that.
 * [ ] Application configuration / setup
   * [ ] [.env](../.env) Change `APP_SECRET` value with new one, you can use
         eg. [this](http://nux.net/secret) tool for that.
 Also remember to